Web Hosting

 - FlyingPress: The best speed optimization plugin for WordPress right now – Check out my review to learn more.

 - LiteSpeed Cache: Try LiteSpeed Cache if you’re on LiteSpeed hosting.
 It’s fast, free, and has unique server-side caching, plus constant updates.
-It can be confusing for first-time users – great for websites with medium- to high traffic.
+It can be confusing for first-time users—great for sites with medium- to high traffic.

-- Swift Performance: Despite having many negative ratings, it’s actually an ideal cache plugin for advanced users.
-Even though it’s free, it works better than some paid scrap plugins.
+- Swift Performance: Despite having many negative ratings, an ideal cache plugin for advanced users.
+Even though it’s free, it works better than paid scrap plugins.
 It’s essential to study the settings and don’t hope for support.

-- Fluent Forms: An ideal contact form is better than the big ones like Contact Form 7 and WPForms.
+- Fluent and Everest Forms: Better than big contact form plugins like Contact Form 7 and WPForms.
 And the free version allows you to store filled-out forms.
+Allows users to upload images.

 - RankMath/SEOPress: A bloated SEO plugin.
 If you’re using RankMath, just use the free version.
 It does all the required things; no need for a paid version, especially at that price.
 Also, SEOPress is less cluttered and has all the functions RankMath does.
 You can find tons of SEO plugins, and they all do the same thing.